 Mt.
-Harvard is the third highest peak in Colorado and only one of the three that rise above 14,400 feet.
-It is the fourth highest in the lower 48 states and the high point of Chaffee County.
-It is situated 11 miles northwest of Buena Vista and is not easily visible from roads or highways.
+Harvard is the third highest peak in Colorado and only one of three 14ers within Colorado that rises above 14,400 feet.
+It is also the fourth highest peak within the lower 48.
+In addition, Harvard is the Chaffee County high point.
+Harvard is situated 11 miles northwest of Buena Vista and is not easily visible from roads or highways.
 It hides its mass well.
 Harvard is often climbed in combination with its neighbor, Mount Columbia.
 Some choose to do the combination in one long day.
 Be prepared, it is not a slam dunk.
 The ridge between the two is 2.2 miles and requires substantial elevation gain and loss.
 Others seek a high camp in Horn Fork Basin and choose a multi-day outing.
 Either way, Mount Harvard offers something for everyone.

 Frenchman Creek TH Follow U.S. 24 7.5 miles north of Buena Vista and turn west onto Chaffee County 386.
 Go .3 miles until you come to Forest Service 386.
 Turn west onto FS 386 and go another 1.4 miles to the TH at 9.300'.
 4WD vehicles may take the left fork and head south for another 2.2. miles to Collegiate Peaks Wilderness boundary at 10,800'.